bharrisau/simpleflatmapper.org/0201-property-mapping.md

 ## Setter Injection
 ## Field Injection
 ## Builder Pattern
 Sfm will look for a static method that return a type that will return the builder.
-A builder needs to have a method that instantiate the targeted class and have a setter method that modify the builder or return a new version of the builder.
+A builder needs to have a method that instantiates the targeted class and have a setter method that modifies the builder or return a new version of the builder.

 {% highlight java %}
 class MyClass {